25 Jul Though I Walk Through the Valley..

 I’m almost out of my wits, but strangely, even in that state, I know exactly what to do.

 So the next day, a Monday, I spend the whole day alone at home, in deep prayer.
 I sit at the feet of the Lord, crying desperately out to Him in the silence of my home.
-I seek Him earnestly and deeply, but in response, He lets me know deep within my spirit that this will be a journey.
+I pray earnestly and deeply, seeking reassurance, but deep within my spirit, He lets me know that this will be a journey.

 So I plead for strength for whatever is to come, and for Him to help me not to fear.